M22680/QR-CODE-GENERATOR/README.md

 # QR-CODE-GENERATOR
-this is a QR code generator!
+This is a QR code generator!